SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 * **API** - defines what kind of data should be forwarded
 * **fragments to filter** - list of fragments required in the document.
 Documents not containing these fragments would not be forwarded.
 * **fragments to copy** - list of fragment names which should be copied from local document to remote document in forwarding process.
-If not selected by default copies only standard fragments.
+If not selected then only standard fragments are copied by default (see the list below).
 * **type filter** - type required in the document to be forwarded.
-Documents not containing this type would not be forwarded.
+Documents not containing this type will not be forwarded.

 > Note that if filter was added but no value modified only standard properties will be forwarded.
-See filer header to get hint about current filter configuration.
+See filter header to get hint about current filter configuration.

 List of standard properties to be forwarded in case of standard filter configuration: